libaudioverse/libaudioverse/README.md

 ##Error Handling##

-All functions return an error code.
+All public functions return an error code.
 If the function is a getter, it also returns one or more additional values via pointers.

 ##Stylistic Convensions##

 Everything from this library intended for public use begins with `Lav`, even constants.
 The actual stylistic convensions pertain to the rest:

-- Constants, macros, and enumeration values are alll uppercase with underscores, for example `Lav_PROPERTYTYPE_INT`.
+- Constants, macros, and enumeration values are all uppercase with underscores, for example `Lav_PROPERTYTYPE_INT`.

-- Functions are camelcase proceeded by `Lav_`, for example `Lav_getIntProperty`.
+- Public functions are camelcase proceeded by `Lav_`, for example `Lav_getIntProperty`.

+- Private functions are camelcase without the `Lav_`.

 - Struct members are not proceedded by `Lav`, as they are part of the type and this is unnecessary; they are lower-case with ubnderscores separating words.

+- Function parameters and local variables are camelccase.